-If you don't mind the idea of phone work from home but would prefer not to do customer service or sales, you might consider becoming an interviewer.
-I've been coming across a lot of different companies lately that hire home-based interviewers.
+If you don't mind the idea of phone work from home but would prefer not to do customer service or sales, you might consider applying for work from home telephone survey jobs.
+I've been coming across a lot of different companies lately that hire for this.

-There are several different companies you can apply with to become an interviewer.
-Below I've provided the name, website link, and some brief information about each company:
+There are several different companies you can apply with to become a surveyor/ interviewer.
+Below I've provided the name, website link, and some brief information about each company.

 As a phone interviewer for Apptical, you are contacting people who have signed up for insurance, asking about medical histories and things like that.
 The people you call should usually be expecting you to contact them with the questions, so there won't likely be as many irritated people on the other end of the line.